 Explore your senses

-- laughing together – this is one of the most bonding activities of all
+- laughing together – this is one of the best activities for helping you bond

 - lighting scented candles or experimenting with different smelling oils in an oil burner